strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 2. On the Integrate your app section:

 * Under Hosted authentication pages, select **Use the Cognito Hosted UI**.
+* Choose a Cognito domain prefix, e.g., *strata-maverics-sonar-app*.
 * Under Initial app client, select **Other - A custom app.
 Choose your own grant, auth flow, and client-secret settings.**
 * Enter an app name, like *Sonar-app*.
 * Ensure **Generate a client secret** is selected under Client secret.
-* Under Allowed callback URLs, enter `https://localhost/oidc`
+* Under **Allowed callback URLs**, enter `https://localhost/oidc`
+* Ensure that the **OpenID Connect scopes** field contains `email`, `openid`, and `profile`.

-3. Scroll to the bottom and click **Create user pool**.
+1. Scroll to the bottom and click **Create user pool**.
-4. After you've created the user pool and you've been redirected to the User pools page, click the user pool you've just created.
+2. After you have created the user pool and you have been redirected to the User pools page, click the user pool you have just created.
-5. Make a note of the **User Pool ID** and **AWS region**.
+3. Make a note of the **User Pool ID** and **AWS region**.
-6. Go to the App integration tab and scroll down to the App client list.
+4. Go to the App integration tab and scroll down to the App client list.
 Click the app name.
-7. On the app client page, copy the **Client ID** and **Client secret**.
+5. On the app client page, copy the **Client ID** and **Client secret**.
-8. Go back to the user pool page.
+6. Go back to the user pool page.
 In the **Users** section, click **Create user** and follow the instructions.
-9. Make a note of the email address you used for the username, as this will be the user that is granted permissions by the Amazon Verified Permissions policy in the next section.
+7. Make a note of the email address you used for the username, as this will be the user that is granted permissions by the Amazon Verified Permissions policy in the next section.

 ### Configure Maverics to use your Amazon Cognito User Pool as the IDP

-Return to Maverics at https://maverics.strata.io.
+Return to Maverics.
 Click [Identity fabric](https://maverics.strata.io/identity_fabric_components) in the left navigation, and select Amazon_Cognito.

 ![Amazon Cognito Identity Fabric](images/amazon_cognito_config.png)